hcbryant9/portfolio/README.md

 # Portfolio

-This is a for of Steven Leabo's 'Shadow Stack' web developer portfolio built with Astro.
+This is a fork of Steven Leabo's 'Shadow Stack' web developer portfolio built with Astro.
 Currently hosted with Firebase & GitHub Actions, feel free to fork this one or the original.

 Here is the link to the portfolio to see how it looks: https://henry-bryant.web.app/